 Capitol police testimony blunts GOP's law-and-order message

-Key moments from first day of Capitol riot inquiry
+Key moments from first hearing of Capitol riot inquiry

 Police officers gave emotional testimony about their struggles during the riot to US lawmakers.